Rouzax/Optimize-PptImages/README.md

 ---

-**Remember:** This script rescues bloated presentations and automates best practices—but the best optimization is careful design from the start.
+**Remember:** This script rescues bloated presentations and automates best practices--but the best optimization is careful design from the start.
 Size images appropriately, choose the right formats, crop before inserting, and reuse via copy-paste.